Eating in Holiness: Pesach is the best time for correcting our eating.

-It is Pesach time and it is necessary to review the aspects of Holy Eating.
+It is Pesach time and it is necessary to review the aspects of Eating b’Kedusha, Eating in Holiness.
 As Rav Tzadok HaKohen reveals (see the “Secret of Eating at the Seder” ), the main tikkun person can make for his lack of kedusha of eating during the whole year is at Laila Seder, because it is the only time when eating (of matzah and maror ) is a direct mitzvah.

 Yitzhak Buxbaum has a comprehensive section on eating in his “Jewish Spiritual Practices“, which is a great summary over large number of Chassidic and non-Chassidic Jewish seforim dealing with deeper aspects of serving Hashem.

 The following is Part 1 of a short and very incomplete summary of chapter 10: “Eating and Holy Meal” – those interested should definitely get the complete book or even the original sources quoted in here 🙂 .